 Imagine BnB Farms as a pyramid with several tiers.
 Some of those tiers include cattle, people, education, and legacy.
 Hay isn’t just another tier, it’s our foundation.
 Hay is what holds everything else up.
 It’s where we started.
 It’s what we know.
 It’s what we love.
 Whether you prefer to feed alfalfa, grass, wheat, oats, or sudan, we know you are going to love our hay just as much as we do.

-We offer all of our hay in both big (3x4) and small (85 lb 3 string) bales.
-We do this to ensure that our bales will be easy for you to handle, regardless of your equipment and feeding situation.
+We bale most of our hay in 90 pound 3 string bales.
+All of these bales are made using a Staheli West Steamer to ensure our hay is soft, leafy, and consistent.
+We also bale hay in 3x4 1250 pound bales.
 All of our hay is stacked in barns, almost always the same day it is baled, so you can be guaranteed hay that is not weather damaged.
 We sort and separate all hay multiple times during the stacking process and when selling so any hay that is not satisfactory is left aside.

 When you come to pick up your hay we would be more than happy to load it for you, whether it’s on a trailer, back of your truck, or even in the trunk of your car.
 Believe me, after selling hay for as long as we have, we have seen some crazy methods of hauling hay!